kamalbuilds/SecureHealthdata/README.md

+# SecureHealthData

-# Sharing Healthcare Data in a Secured way
+- Sharing Healthcare Data in a Secured way